broxus/octusbridge-solana-docs/relays/relay.md

 # Design

-Relay software is to be upgraded to support `Solana`.
+Relay software must be upgraded to support `Solana`.
 The main idea is to make fewer changes.

 ## RPC

 Relay will connect to `Solana` node via RPC.
 The best option is to use official `Solana` client, because it is written in Rust and relay software is also written in Rust.
-The only thing to check is how stable is node RPC.
-Maybe it is better to run node in own environment.
+The only thing to check is how stable is RPC node.
+Maybe it is better to use own or private node.

 ## Start

 `Solana` and `Eversacle` use key pairs in the same format - [ed25519](https://solana-labs.github.io/solana-web3.js/classes/Keypair.html).
 This affords to use the same key pair for both sides.
-One must remember that to work with `Solana` relay needs an account.
+One must remember that, to work with `Solana`, relay needs an account.
 So the only manual action here is an account creation.
 To do so relay needs `Sols`.
-According to estimates relay needs to have
+According to estimate calculations relay needs
-10 `Sols` per year.
+1 `Sol` to start working.
+It will receive sols from proposal account on vote to cover blockchain fees.

 ## Processing events